-Metricbeat is a lightweight shipper that collects metrics from your systems and services.
+Metricbeat is a lightweight data shipper that collects metrics from your systems and services.
 System metrics include CPU and memory metrics.
 Service metrics include Redis and NGINX metrics.

-- Configure an Alibaba Cloud Elasticsearch cluster.
+- Configure an Alibaba Cloud Elasticsearch cluster

-- Configure Metricbeat.
+- Configure Metricbeat

 Configure an Alibaba Cloud Elasticsearch cluster

-Notice If you are using a public network, add the IP address of the jump server that controls outbound traffic of the public network to the whitelist.
-If you cannot obtain this IP address, we recommend that you add 0.0.0.0/1,126.96.36.199/1 to the whitelist.
-This configuration allows almost all public IP addresses to access the Elasticsearch cluster.
-We recommend that you evaluate the risks before you make the same configuration.
+- On the page that appears, turn on Public Network Access and click Update next to Public Network Whitelist.
+Then, enter the public IP address of your computer.Notice If you are using a public network such as Wi-Fi, add the IP address of the jump server that controls outbound traffic of the public network to the whitelist.
+If you cannot obtain this IP address, we recommend that you add

-- Go back to the Basic Information page and record the public endpoint of your Elasticsearch cluster.
+- In the left-side navigation pane, click Basic Information.
+On the page that appears, you can obtain the public endpoint of your Elasticsearch

 - In the left-side navigation pane, click Cluster Configuration.
 On the page that appears, click Modify Configuration on the right side of YML Configuration.
-In the YML Configuration pane that appears, set Auto Indexing to Enable.Warning This configuration takes effect only after your Elasticsearch cluster is restarted.
+In the YML File Configuration pane, set Auto Indexing to Enable.Warning This configuration takes effect only after your Elasticsearch cluster is restarted.
 To prevent impacts on your business, exercise caution when you change the settings of Auto Indexing.

 - Select This operation will restart the cluster.
 Continue? and click OK.
 You can view the restart progress in the Tasks dialog box.
 The configuration of the cluster takes effect after your Elasticsearch cluster is restarted.

 - Open the metricbeat.yml file and edit the